-It's 1923 and young war widow fashionista Ginger Gold (a former British Secret Service Agent) makes a cross-Atlantic journey with her companion Haley Higgins to London England to settle her father's estate.
+It's 1923 and war widow fashionista Ginger Gold (a former British Secret Service Agent) makes a cross-Atlantic journey with her companion Haley Higgins to London England to settle her father's estate.
 When the ship's captain is found dead, Ginger is only too happy to lend her assistance to the handsome Chief Inspector Basil Reed.

 The SS Rosa delivers a convincing array of suspects~the wife, the mistress, a jealous crew mate.
 To Ginger's dismay, her name has been added to the list!
 With a little help from Ginger's dog Boss, Ginger and Haley navigate the clues (those wartime operative skills come in handy.)
 They must solve the case and clear Ginger's name before they dock--and oh, whatever shall she wear!

 After a weeklong passage over the Atlantic from Boston to Liverpool, Ginger Gold arrives at her childhood London home—Hartigan House—to find decade-old remains from some poor woman on the floor in the attic.
 Ginger’s Boston terrier, Boss, noses out a missing phalange from under the cot.

 It’s a mystery that once again puts Ginger alongside the handsome Chief Inspector Basil Reed.
 Who is the victim?
 And how did she end up in Ginger’s home?